hyperoslo/classimate/README.md

 $(target).classimate(
 		[  											// Frames array
-			"cssClass",							// Array content can be just a string if you have no frame-specific settings
+			"class1",								// Array content can be just a string if you have no frame-specific settings
-			{										// Or a object if you also want other frame-specific settings than just the cssClass cssClass:"cssClass",				// Class must be supplied with name of the frame class
+			{										// Or a object if you also want other frame-specific settings than just the cssClass cssClass:"class2",				// Class must be supplied with name of the frame class
 				duration: 1000,						// Duration in ms for this frame
 				action: function(object){}			// Function to run on this frame }